Bladder, Urethra and Ureters

 Urolithiasis podcast

 Urolithiasis is a common problem in goats and feedlot cattle.
 It is not uncommon in pigs, camelids and horses.
 The type, number and location of stones varies by species.
-Pigs and camelids can also develop urethral polyps which present in very similar manner to stones but are much harder to treat (since we can’t readily remove them).
+Pigs and camelids can also develop urethral polyps which present in very similar manner to stones but are much harder to treat since we can’t readily remove them.
 Camelids tend to die due to related metabolic complications.

 Diagnostics

 Imaging can be used to confirm or assess the number and location of stones.
-Most (but not all) stones are radio-opaque.
+Most stones are radio-opaque.
 Ultrasound can be used to identify full bladders, urine leakage and occasionally urethral stones.
 The stifle is often right on top of the sigmoid flexure on radiographs so look carefully in that area.

 .
 Caprine urolithiasis